 Google Analytics Cookies

-Our Legal basis for processing data: Data Processing is necessary for the purposes of legitimate interest pursued by The APCC except where such interests are overridden by the interests, rights or freedoms of the data subject (you)
+Our Legal basis for processing data: Data Processing is necessary for the purposes of the legitimate business interest pursued by The APCC except where such interests are overridden by the interests, rights or freedoms of the data subject (you)

 What information we collect about you and the purpose of its use: When you contact us for the purposes of handing your membership application or processes appertaining to membership/events/working groups on your behalf, we collect the relevant information needed for carrying out your request.